Gmail to Tutanota Migration

 - Step 1: Update the MX records to point to Office 365

-Gmail to Tutanota migration troubleshooting
+Troubleshooting Guide for Gmail to Tutanota Migration

 For common migration issues, check the knowledge base articles.
 For more information on EdbMails IMAP migration, visit the frequently asked questions (FAQs) section or contact our support team.